-If you were liable in 2017 for Utah tax on deferred foreign income described in IRC §965(a) and you chose to pay the tax in yearly installments, enter the 2018 installment amount on line 4.
-The 2018 installment is 8 percent of the total Utah tax due, as reported for 2017 on line 17 of form TC-20R.
+If you were liable for Utah tax on deferred foreign income described in IRC §965(a) and you chose to pay the tax in eight yearly installments, enter the current-year installment amount on line 4.
+The installment is a percentage of the total Utah tax due, as reported on line 17 of form TC-20R.